telerik/kendo-react-inputs/docs/slider-overview.md

 ---
 title: Overview
 page_title: Overview | Kendo UI Slider for React
-description: "Initialize the Kendo UI Slider for React and learn its basic configuration options."
+description: "How to use the Kendo UI Slider in a React project."
 slug: overview_slider_kendouiforreact
 position: 1
 ---

 # Slider Overview

-The Kendo UI Slider for React is a widget that allows for a numeric input of values.
+The Kendo UI Slider is a React component that lets users select a value from a predefined range.
 The values can be increased or decreased over a pre-defined step by dragging a handle along the track, or by clicking the side arrow buttons.
+When used as horizontal Slider the component will place the smallest value on the left and the largest on the right.
+When used in vertical mode the smallest value will be on the bottom.
+The main purpose of this component is to offer extended functionality over the native `<input type="range" />` component.
+The Kendo UI Slider is a component that is part of the Kendo UI React Inputs `npm` package.
+It is designed as a stateless component, which means that a high-order component should be used for storing the widget's state and configuration options.

 **Figure 1.
 A horizontal template of the Kendo UI Slider for React**